Note: This was previously named "Azure AD."

 Search for and select your group, select the members you’d like to be included, then click the Provision button

-Here’s additional information on how to create groups in Azure AD.
+Here’s additional information on how to create groups in Entra ID.

 Sync your directory with Envoy.
 You can follow these instructions, if you have not already set up your integration with Envoy.

-After you've configured Azure with Envoy, navigate to Employee directory > Admin roles.
+After you've configured Entra ID with Envoy, navigate to Employee directory > Admin roles.

 Click on Sync Settings at the top of the page.